Skip to main content

 On supported filesystems, Comet will exclude unused space from the disk in the backup image.
 Unused space is represented as zero ranges, that are compressed during the backup phase.
 When restoring the disk image, the file will include uncompressed zero ranges.
 Please see the "Supported volume types" section for more information about what filesystems are compatible with this feature.
 You may disable skipping free space by enabling the "Include unused disk sectors for forensic data recovery" option.

-The disk must be set as Online in Windows for Comet to exclude unused space.
+When using this Protected Item type on Windows, the disk must be set as Online for Comet to exclude unused space.
 If the disk is set as Offline in Windows, Comet is unable to exclude free space, even from a supported filesystem.
 You can change a disk's Online/Offline state from Disk Management (diskmgmt.msc) or from diskpart.

 If a disk extent does not contain a filesystem (e.g. if it is a raw byte range), then Comet is unable to determine which disk sectors are needed.
 If you select a "Raw byte range" extent, it is backed up in its entirety, even if the "Include unused disk sectors for forensic data recovery" option is selected.
 If the raw data contains mostly zero bytes, it will be highly compressed during the backup phase and when stored as chunks in the Storage Vault; however, if the raw data contains mostly random data, it will not compress well.